stegelsn/stegelsn.github.io/_methods/how-might-we.md

 * Team focused on moving forward rather than looking back

 ## Prerequisites
-* Identified long term goals for a process or business model (See: Long Term Goals / Challenges)
+* Identified long term goals for a process or business model
-* Prioritized list of current state challenges (See: Challenges and Friction & Prioritization)
+* Prioritized list of current state challenges (See: (Prioritization)[./prioritization])

 ## Participants
 Ideally this is conducted with participants that interact with the process or business model and leadership sponsoring the transformation.